citp/privacy-policy-historical/g/gr/gra/grammar.cl.md

-> *The following text is extracted and transformed from the grammar.cl privacy policy that was archived on 2014-11-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141126032710id_/http%3A//www.grammar.cl/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the grammar.cl privacy policy that was archived on 2015-06-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150607142819id_/http%3A//www.grammar.cl/privacy.htm) for the most accurate reproduction.*

-# Privacy
+# Privacy Policy

 ## www.grammar.cl